-The U.S. Nuclear Regulatory Commission (NRC) staff's review of the applicant's Physical Security Plan (TSP) for the Transportation of Special Nuclear Material (SNM) of Low Strategic Significance (LSS) is documented in Appendix J of this Safety Evaluation Report.
+The U.S. Nuclear Regulatory Commission (NRC) staff's review of the applicant's Physical Security Plan (PSP) for the Transportation of Special Nuclear Material (SNM) of Low Strategic Significance (LSS) is documented in Appendix J of this Safety Evaluation Report.
 Appendix J contains information that has been marked as "Proprietary Information" by the applicant, pursuant to 10 CFR 2.390.

-The NRC staff reviewed the applicant's TSP for SNM-LSS shipments originating from, or arriving at, the facility.
-The approaches and procedures outlined in the TSP satisfy the performance objectives, systems capabilities, and event and advance notification requirements specified in 10 CFR 73.67(c), 73.67(g)(1)-(5), 73.71, 73.73, and 73.74.
-The NRC staff has concluded that the facility TSP is acceptable and meets the NRC requirements for physical protection of SNM-LSS in transit.
+NRC staff reviewed the applicant's PSP for SNM-LSS shipments originating from, or arriving at, the facility.
+The approaches and procedures outlined in the PSP satisfy the performance objectives, systems capabilities, and event and advance notification requirements specified in 10 CFR 73.67(c), 73.67(g)(1)-(5), 73.71, 73.73, and 73.74.
+NRC staff has concluded that the facility PSP is acceptable and meets requirements for physical protection of SNM-LSS in transit.